Standing Forward Bend

 Get free estimates from yoga classes near you.

 Now grab your big toes between your thumbs and your first two fingers with the palms of your hands facing each other.
-Lift the head slightly up to look on the ground in front of you, making your back concave.
+Lift the head slightly to look at the ground in front of you, making your back concave.

 Straighten your arms.
 Let your belly descend completely.
 Now on an exhalation, pull your torso down with your arms and keep your belly near your thighs as you bend your elbows out to the sides.
 Your head should come close to your knees.